Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 Slack is a workplace-based messaging platform.

-#Screenshot of Slack’s website, Source: Slack
+#Slack’s website, Source: Slack

-Screenshot of Slack’s website, Source: Slack
+Slack’s website, Source: Slack

-Slack integrates its playful, empathetic brand values into its quirky and responsive design.
+Slack integrates its playful, empathetic brand values into its quirky and responsive web design.
 For example, their navigation menu shrinks to a ‘hamburger icon’ on mobile, with the search icon highlighted to facilitate intuitive user browsing.

 Slack’s flexible, responsive grid layout also quickly adapts to various device sizes.
 They use a three-column layout on desktop and a single-column layout on mobile for elements like customer logos.

-#Screenshot of Slack’s mobile site
+#Slack’s mobile site

 Source: Slack

-Screenshot of Slack’s mobile site Source: Slack
+Slack’s mobile site Source: Slack

-Pro tip: take inspiration from Slack if you want a responsive, user-friendly design that stays true to your brand’s core values.
+Take inspiration from Slack if you want a responsive, user-friendly design that stays true to your brand’s core values.
 Emulate their responsive design by focusing on key navigation elements, like adaptable menus, CTAs, and grid layouts.

 6. WIRED